swharton1/SXI_Core/README.md

 CMEM_Ops/
 Emissivity_Cubes/

+THINGS YOU NEED TO DO:

-I recommend you put the top-level folder in your Pythonpath, say in your .bashrc file if you're linux.
+1. I recommend you put the top-level folder in your Pythonpath, say in your .bashrc file if you're linux.
 Mine looks like this:
 PYTHONPATH=$PYTHONPATH:~/Code/SXI_Core/

+2. Adapt paths to emissivity cubes. read_fits_cube uses paths stored as environment variables to find the emissivity cubes.
+You need to set these in the init file.
+Change whichever of these variables you need too: PPMLR_PATH, OPENGGCM_PATH or BATSRUS_PATH.